michaeljsteel/NumBAT/docs/source/waveguides.rst

 Materials, waveguides and meshing
 ******************************************

-Now that we have a basic understanding of using |NUMBAT|, this chapter provides detailed information on describing a large of range materials and waveguide designs.
+Now that we have a basic understanding of using |NUMBAT|, this chapter provides detailed information on how to specify a large of range materials and waveguide designs.

-We then continue with more advanced tutorials in the next chapter.
+We will return to more advanced examples/tutorials in the next chapter.

 Materials
 ----------------------